Phillip E. Johnson: Views

-Personal life and death

-Beginning in 2001, Johnson suffered a series of minor right brain strokes.
-His rehabilitations limited his public activities and participation in the debate on intelligent design, because of both their physical effects and Johnson's belief that they were signs from God urging him to spend more time with his faith and family and less in prideful debate.
-In 2004, he was awarded the inaugural "Phillip E. Johnson Award for Liberty and Truth" by Biola University, a private evangelical Christian college noted for its promotion of intelligent design.
-Johnson had two children and lived with his wife in Berkeley, California.

-Johnson died in early November 2019 at his home.

 Intelligent design

 Johnson was known as one of the founders of the intelligent design movement, principal architect of the wedge strategy, and the author of the Santorum Amendment.

 Johnson rejects common descent and does not take a position on the age of the Earth.
 These concepts are a common theme in his books, including Darwin on Trial, Reason in the Balance: The Case Against Naturalism in Science, Law & Education (1995), Defeating Darwinism by Opening Minds (1997), and The Wedge of Truth: Splitting the Foundations of Naturalism (2000).
 Eugenie Scott wrote that Darwin on Trial "teaches little that is accurate about either the nature of science, or the topic of evolution.
 It is recommended neither by scientists nor educators."
 Working through the Center for Science and Culture, Johnson wrote the early draft language of the Santorum Amendment, which encouraged a "Teach the Controversy" approach to evolution in public school education.

 Nancy Pearcey, a Center for Science and Culture fellow and Johnson associate, credits Johnson's leadership of the intelligent design movement in two of her most recent publications.
 In an interview with Johnson for World magazine, Pearcey says, "It is not only in politics that leaders forge movements.
 Phillip Johnson has developed what is called the 'Intelligent Design' movement ..."
-In Christianity Today, she reveals Johnson's religious beliefs and his criticism of evolution and affirms Johnson as "The unofficial spokesman for ID" The scientific community views intelligent design as unscientific, pseudoscience and junk science.
+In Christianity Today, she reveals Johnson's religious beliefs and his criticism of evolution and affirms Johnson as "The unofficial spokesman for ID" The scientific community views intelligent design as pseudoscience and junk science.

 Darwin on Trial

-In the book Darwin on Trial, 1991, Johnson disputed the tenets of evolution and promoted Intelligent design.
+In the book Darwin on Trial, 1991, Johnson disputed the tenets of evolution and promoted intelligent design.
 He wrote the book with the thesis that evolution could be "tried" like a defendant in court.
 Darwin on Trial became a central text of the intelligent design movement.